 which uses the clang-tidy utility included in recent releases of Clang.
 This tool is much slower than actual compilation (make -j8 parallelism helps).
-To run on a single file, use make interface/ceed.c.tidy for example.
+To run on a single file, use for example.
 All issues reported by make tidy should be fixed.